fluid-project/infusion-docs/src/documents/APIChangesFrom3_0To4_0.md

 Auxiliary Schemas are still used for defining/configuring a preference, but have been slightly restructured.
 Each preference is keyed off of the preference name (e.g. `fluid.prefs.letterSpace`) rather than an alias (e.g. `letterSpace`).
 This makes it easier to know the path the configure when supplying overrides.
-The auxillary schemas are no longer concerned with the configuration of the Preference Editor itself, and the parts individual preferences can be used in a modular fashion.
+The auxillary schemas are no longer concerned with the configuration of the Preference Editor itself, and the parts of individual preferences can be used in a modular fashion.
 For example, in Infusion 3, it wasn't easy to use a subset of the "starter" preferences.